 Best time to see cherry blossoms in Central Park

-Admittedly not a cherry tree but you’re bound to see many Magnolias blooming in Central Park during the cheery spring months.
-Magnolias are early bloomers (early April) and their large flowers are truly breathtaking!
+Admittedly not a cherry tree but you’re bound to see many Magnolias blooming in Central Park during the spring months.
+Magnolias are also early bloomers (early April) and their large flowers are something else!

 In sum, the best time to see cherry blossoms in Central Park is between mid-April and early May.